 IJPP - Jane E. Buikstra Early Career Award

 The PPA and IJPP (Elsevier) jointly recognize through an annual award especially meritorious presentations delivered at the annual North American, the European PPA, or the PAMinSA meetings by PPA members who are still early in their careers.
 Each year, one paper or poster may be chosen for such recognition, the author will receive a cash prize in the amount of $500 provided by Elsevier, and that individual is encouraged to submit the work to IJPP.

 1) The candidate must be a current member of the PPA who has not previously won an IJPP Early Career Award.

-2) The candidate must have the PhD in hand at the time of the PPA meeting (degree awarded, not merely the dissertation defended), and the meeting cannot be more than eight years after the PhD completion date (e.g., degree awarded in 2010, and meeting up to, and including, 2018).
-That is, the window of opportunity includes the PhD degree year and the following eight years (e.g., degree awarded in 2010 allows candidate to be eligible through 2018).
+2) The candidate must have the PhD in hand at the time of the PPA meeting (degree awarded, not dissertation defended).
+The window of opportunity for this award includes the PhD degree year and the following eight years (e.g., degree awarded in 2010 allows candidate to be eligible through 2018).

 3) Papers can be multi-authored, but the candidate must be the first author and principal researcher.
 The candidate’s contributions must be clearly identified in a multi-authored work.

-4) The candidate must present the paper or poster at the annual PPA Meeting (North American meeting) or at either the PAMinSA or the European PPA meetings, if you have not submitted your paper for publication and received a round of reviews.
+4) The candidate must present the paper or poster at either the annual PPA Meeting (North American meeting), PAMinSA, or at the European PPA meetings, and the paper must not have been submitted for publication and received a round of reviews.